 The following table illustrates the three-year relationship between company performance and the compensation of our President and Chief Executive Officer.
-As indicated by the year-over-year percentage increase, CEO compensation has grown more slowly than the overall growth of the business as represented by basic earnings per share and adjusted net income.
 We selected earnings per share and adjusted net income because of their high correlation with creating shareholder value.

-(1) To determine the compensation of Named Executive Officers, the Committee has established a process that uses a variation of disclosed adjusted net income (as indicated above) that adjusts for significant restructuring charges only.

-(2) Represents total direct compensation earned for year indicated, which will be different from the Summary Compensation Table for certain timing reasons indicated in the notes to the Table.
+- (1) Adjusted net income, as applied by the Committee in the determination of the compensation of Named Executive Officers, represents net income attributable to common shareholders excluding certain significant restructuring and acquisition charges, at its discretion. - (2) Represents total direct compensation earned for year indicated, which will be different from the Summary Compensation Table for certain timing reasons indicated in the notes to the Table.